logeshkrishnan/Titanic-Assignment/README.md

 1.Survived: Survived Column indicates whether the person survived or not 0-dead 1-survived

-2.P Class:PClass Column indicates what class the passgenger was travelling Passenger Class: 1st, 2nd, 3rd
+2.P Class: PClass Column indicates what class the passgenger was travelling Passenger Class: 1st, 2nd, 3rd

-3.Name:This column name of the passenger.It comes with titles like Mr,Dr which will help us group the people.
+3.Name: This column name of the passenger.It comes with titles like Mr,Dr which will help us group the people.

 4.Sex: Sex indicates the sex of the passenger (M/F)

-5.Age:Age indicates the age of the person.Totally there is 99 unique ages recorded.
+5.Age: Age indicates the age of the person.Totally there is 99 unique ages recorded.

-6.SibSp:It Indicates Number of siblings/spouses aboard
+6.SibSp: It Indicates Number of siblings/spouses aboard

-7.Parch:It indicates Number of parents/children aboard
+7.Parch: It indicates Number of parents/children aboard

-8.Ticket Number:It gives the info on the ticket will help us to group families
+8.Ticket Number: It gives the info on the ticket will help us to group families

-9.Fare:It gives the info on the ticket fare
+9.Fare: It gives the info on the ticket fare

-10.Cabin:It gives info on which cabin the passanger was staying
+10.Cabin: t gives info on which cabin the passanger was staying

 11.Embarked: Place where the passenger embarked their journey.
 One of Cherbourg, Queenstown or SouthamptonData Organization